n8kowald/powerpi/README.md

 # Configure
 - Replace RECIPIENTS="user@gmail.com" with your email address
 - Play with the settings passed to 'raspistill'.
-- Enable the camera by running: 'sudo raspi-config'

 # SSMTP settings
 ```bash